 On December 27, 2015, the PRC Standing Committee of the National People’s Congress issued the new Population and Family Planning Law of the People’s Republic of China (the “Law”) which formally abandons China’s decades-long one-child policy and allows all couples to have two children.
 According to the Law, late marriage and late birth are no longer encouraged, and maternity leave may be extended by local rules.

 Currently in China, mandatory and typically provided pensions only include the basic pension insurance.
 Recently, the government decides to reduce the employer’s pension insurance contribution rate to lower the cost of private businesses.
-As from May 1, 2016, if employers’ pension insurance contribution rate in any province (city, district) is greater than 20%, it shall be reduced to 20%, and if the said rate is 20% and the cumulative balance of the pension insurance fund could afford at least nine months’ payment in any province (city, district), it may periodically be reduced to 19% in two years’ term.
+The Circular of the Ministry of Human Resource and Social Security on Periodically Lowering Social Insurance Premium Rate requests that from May 1, 2016, if employers’ pension insurance contribution rate in any province (city, district) is greater than 20%, it shall be reduced to 20%, and if the said rate is 20% and the cumulative balance of the pension insurance fund could afford at least nine months’ payment in any province (city, district), it may periodically be reduced to 19% in two years’ term.